the-draupnir-project/draupnir-documentation/docs/governance/reports/2510B-cycle-review.md

   the matrix-protection-suite, are now much easier to make in conjunction with Draupnir itself.
 And all our tooling across the packages is now consistent.

+- Draupnir images are now available via GHCR, and matrix-docker-ansible-deploy pulls those by default.
+We also now build images for development branches which can help deploy and test feature branches.
+All of this was contributed by Cat.

 - Introduced a lifetime primitive to the matrix-protection-suite for structured resource management https://github.com/the-draupnir-project/planning/issues/80.
 This makes it